RyanAspen/shooter-game/README.md

-This project uses the Python black formatter.
+This project uses the Python black formatter and has type hinting verified with mypy.